-Urban Roots uses sustainable agriculture to transform the lives of young people and increase the access to healthy food in Austin.
-Founded in 2007 as a program of YouthLaunch, Urban Roots began the process of transitioning to become an independent non-profit agency in the fall of 2011.
+Urban Roots uses sustainable agriculture to transform the lives of young people and increase access to healthy food in Austin.
+Founded in 2007 as a program of YouthLaunch, Urban Roots has transitioned to become an independent non-profit agency in the fall of 2011.

 Urban Roots provides paid internships to Austin youth, age 14-17, to work on our 3.5 acre urban sustainable farm in East Austin.
 Each year, we have a goal of growing 30,000 pounds of produce with the Urban Roots community of youth, community volunteers, and staff.
 We donate 40% of our harvest to local soup kitchens and food pantries and sell the other 60% at farmers’ markets, through our Community Supported Agriculture Program, and wholesale.